 Local Health is Global Health

 There are many ways for GHS students to support local/global organizations which are working for health equity.
-GHS faculty and staff connect our students to intern and volunteer opportunities with organizations such as Proteus, Grow Johnson County, U Iowa Mobile Clinic, Center for Worker Justice, IC Compassion, and ImmUNITY.
-Additionally, as part of the GHS capstone and certificate curricula, students have collaborated with community organizations such as Community Health Initiative/Haiti, the World Food Prize, and the Special Olympics.
+GHS faculty and staff connect our students to intern and volunteer opportunities with organizations such as Proteus, Grow Johnson County, U Iowa Mobile Clinic, IC Compassion, Iowa City Free Medical Clinic, and Shot@Life.
+Additionally, through research projects and courses, students have collaborated with community organizations such as Open Heartland, Center for Worker Justice, Community Health Initiative/Haiti, the World Food Prize, the Special Olympics, and more.

 Faculty Research and Outreach